jcrozum/pystablemotifs/Manual.md

 >     )

-Computes the logical domain of influence (LDOI) (see Yang et al. 2018)
+Computes the logical domain of influence (LDOI) (see Yang et al. 2018).
+In general, the LDOI is a subset of the full domain of influence (DOI), but it is much more easily (and quickly) computed.

 ###### Parameters